Get Closer to Nature

 Located in the Bowland Fells in Bleasdale, Farm on the Fell is a dairy farm that does dairy differently.
 They farm as naturally as possible, as they believe farming should work with nature and not against it.

 The farm is home to a cow with calf dairy, where the cows get to rear their own calves from birth.
 The cows only ever eat a natural diet of pasture and forage for their entire lives.
-They are not feed any grain.
-Milk from cows fed a 100% pasture diet has higher levels of desirable Omega 3, higher vitamin and mineral levels particularly vitamin A and E, and lower levels of undesirable omega 6
+They are not fed any grain.
+Milk from cows fed a 100 per cent pasture diet has higher levels of desirable Omega 3, higher vitamin and mineral levels particularly vitamin A and E, and lower levels of undesirable omega 6

 The milk from the cows is gently pasteurised and sold direct from the on farm milk vending machine, which also serves a range of milkshake flavours.